-- (a) approach the MD to request the required data; - (b) if the data is not forthcoming, approach the Chair; and - (c) if the information is still not forthcoming, write a letter to all Board detailing the information that is required, purpose of the information, and who the Director intends to approach in order to obtain the information.
+- (a) approach the MD to request the required data; - (b) if the data is not forthcoming, approach the Chair; and - (c) if the information is still not forthcoming, write a letter to all Board members detailing the information that is required, purpose of the information, and who the Director intends to approach in order to obtain the information.

-1.2 Access to professional advice
+13.2 Access to professional advice

-A Director of the Company is expected to exercise considered and independent judgment on the matters before them.
-To discharge this expectation a Director may, from time to time, need to seek independent, expert opinion on matters before them.
-All Directors have the individual authority to commit the company to up to \$10,000 per annum in professional advice.
+Directors are expected to exercise considered and independent judgment on the matters before them.
+To discharge this expectation a Director may, from time to time, need to seek independent professional advice.

-Prior to seeking professional advice a director shall inform the Chair about the nature of the opinion or information sought, the reason for the advice, the terms of reference for the advice and the estimated cost of the advice.
+Prior to seeking independent professional advice a Director shall inform the Chair about the nature of the opinion or information sought, the reason for the advice, the terms of reference for the advice and the estimated cost of the advice.
 Where more than one Director is seeking advice about a single issue, the Chair shall endeavour to coordinate the provision of the advice.

-If the cost of professional advice is likely to exceed \$10,000, the Director shall seek authority from the Chair prior to engaging an external expert.
+Prior approval of the Board is required for independent professional advice, which will not be unreasonably withheld.
 The Chair has delegated authority to authorise expenditures up to \$10,000.
 If the Chair withholds authorisation, the Director has the right to seek authority from the Board at the next Board meeting.
-If the cost of professional advice is likely to exceed \$10,000, then the Board's approval for the engagement of an external expert is required.
+If the cost of professional advice is likely to exceed \$10,000, then the Board's approval for the independent professional advice is advice is required.